 10. Events and Other Links report an error back to top

-Russian Oil and Gas Week is an annual, week long series of presentations and speeches about the Russian market and Russia's place in international markets.
+International Oil and Gas Week is an annual, week long series of presentations and speeches about the Russian market and Russia's place in international markets.
 Hosted by RosCon, a major Russian consulting firm for oil, gas, mining, and technology firms.

 Metal-Expo is an event hosted in Russia that attracts hundreds of metals companies from all over the world every year.